Woodworking and Insurance Risks

 Woodworking is risky business.
 In an insurance company's view, combining sawdust, products made of wood, hazardous and flammable glues and finishes, and electrical machinery that can generate sparks makes an explosive situation that many insurers want to avoid.
 And keep in mind that most homeowners' policies limit coverage to $2,500 for business-use items on premises and $250 away from home.
 So for protection, separate business coverage is a must.
 But most professional woodworkers have trouble getting property insurance and sometimes casualty, liability, or even health and life insurance at reasonable rates.

 Fortunately, things can sometimes get better.
 David Smith, a woodworker with manufacturing and retail operations in Ohio and Florida, found insurance coverage expensive when he started more than a decade ago.
-Now, with a larger business and a good track record, David has reasonable rates from a major carrier, Nationwide Insurance (800/421-1444).
+Now, with a larger business and a good track record, David has reasonable rates from a major carrier.

-Woodworkers looking for insurance can reduce risks to increase the chances of finding some at reasonable rates, according to Chris Kendall, administrative manager for commercial lines at Cincinnati Insurance Cos.
-(Call 513/870-2000 for referral to an independent agent.)
-His company covers woodworkers and other small businesses across the nation.
-He suggests the following steps to help obtain insurance:
+Woodworkers looking for insurance can reduce risks to increase the chances of finding some at reasonable rates, according to Chris Kendall, administrative manager for commercial lines at Cincinnati Insurance Companies.
+His company covers woodworkers and other small businesses across the nation, and he suggests the following steps to help obtain insurance:

 Many of these steps are expensive.
 But the trade-off for not spending money on safety is paying higher insurance rates or simply going without insurance.